jbcoe/value_types/presentations/vocabulary_types_2023_11_8.md

 }
 ```

-We don't need to implement move construction, move assignment or destruction.
+We do not need to implement move construction, move assignment or destruction.
 The compiler will implicitly delete the copy constructor and copy assignment operator; either the composite is non-copyable or we implement the copy constructor and copy assignment operator ourselves.

 Const does not propagate through `std::unique_ptr`, we must manually check const-qualified methods for correctness.